Data Centers in Viljandi

 |---|---|---|

-| Global Connectivity Grade | B | Stable regional networking for local requirements. |
+| Global Connectivity Grade | B | Stable regional networking for local needs. |

-| Direct Cloud On-Ramps | 0 – as of December 2025 | Nearest major hub for cloud access is Tallinn. |
+| Direct Cloud On-Ramps | 0 – as of January 2026 | Nearest on-ramp hub is Tallinn. |

-| Power Cost | €0.14–€0.18/kWh – as of December 2025 | Competitive pricing for Northern European industrial users. |
+| Power Cost | €0.14–€0.18/kWh – as of January 2026 | Predictable Northern European industrial rates. |

-| Disaster Risk | Low (1.9/10) – as of December 2025 | Exceptionally stable profile with minimal natural threats. |
+| Disaster Risk | Low (1.9/10) – as of January 2026 | Exceptionally stable physical environment. |

-| Tax Incentives | No – as of December 2025 | Standard national import and energy tariffs apply. |
+| Tax Incentives | No – as of January 2026 | Standard national energy and import tariffs. |

-| Sales Tax | 22% VAT – as of December 2025 | Standard Estonian value-added tax rate. |
+| Sales Tax | 22% VAT – as of January 2026 | Standard Estonian value-added tax. |

 Network & Connectivity Ecosystem

-Bare Metal: General availability is provided through regional specialists such as OVHcloud or Leaseweb, which serve the broader Estonian market with reliable hardware options for compute-heavy tasks.
+Bare Metal: General availability is provided through regional specialists such as OVHcloud or Leaseweb, which serve the Estonian market with reliable hardware options for compute-heavy tasks.

 Power Analysis